golfsong707/Capstone-Project_Task1_Analyzing-COVID-19-Data/README.md

 | deaths          | The number of deaths due to COVID-19.                           | int            |
 | recovered       | The number of recovered COVID-19 cases.                         | int            |

-This table provides a clear overview of the columns present in the `covid_data` table along with their descriptions and corresponding data types.

 ## Instructions
 It is essential to utilize PostgreSQL as the chosen database tool.